-- A growing, unique combination of value and growth, cash flowing business, requiring minimal capital expenditures while providing strong FFO - Over \$2.09B in accretive acquisitions since April 2015.
-Over \$750M in the last 3 years -\$21.8M to date in 2023, \$241.1M in 2022, \$270.2 in 2021 and \$231.3M in 2020. - Over 1.5 million sq ft of expansion opportunities at existing locations (10% growth on current portfolio) with 25,000 to 50,000 sq ft expected to be completed in the next 12 months.
-In addition, we have another 450,000 rentable square feet of expansions projects in the entitlement and permitting stage - Significant barriers to entry (increasing development charges and zoning challenges and timelines) - A dominant position and platform in the Canadian storage market - Management team in place as of April 28, 2015, led by executive team of Steven Scott, and Iqbal Khan, focusing on acquisitions, organic expansion and growing cash flow - Stock price has increased over 1,227% since January 2015 - Management has over 200 years of combined experience in the storage industry
+- A growing, unique combination of value and growth, cash flowing business, requiring minimal capital expenditures while providing strong FFO - Over \$2.19B in accretive acquisitions since April 2015. \$913M in transactions announced and/or completed in the last 5 years \$59M announced to date in 2024, closed \$94.6M in 2023, \$241.1M in 2022, \$270.2 in 2021 and \$231.3M in 2020. - Over 1.5 million sqft of expansion opportunities at existing locations (10% growth on current portfolio) with 50,000 sqft expected to be completed in 2024.
+In addition, we have another 450,000 rentable sqft of expansion projects in the entitlement and permitting stage - Significant barriers to entry (increasing development charges and zoning challenges and timelines) - A dominant position and platform in the Canadian storage market - Management team in place as of April 28, 2015, led by executive team of Steven Scott, and Iqbal Khan, focusing on acquisitions, organic expansion and growing cash flow - Stock price has increased over 1,066% since January 2015 - Management has over 200 years of combined experience in the storage industry